 Role of the Governor

-The Governor is appointed by the Sovereign and is her representative in New South Wales.
+The Governor is appointed by the Sovereign and is his representative in New South Wales.
 The Governor is the formal head of state in New South Wales.

 The Role of Governor has changed greatly over the years.
-The Governor today has an important constitutional and ceremonial role in New South Wales, but acts according to the advice given to them by the Government of Parliament.
-The Governor is also deeply involved in community organisations and events.
+The Governor today has an important constitutional, ceremonial and community role in New South Wales.
+In respect of constitutional matters, the Governor acts on the advice of his/her Ministers

 The Governor’s Constitutional Role includes: